merlox/node-autorresponder/readme.md

 Node autorresponder is another email marketing application that runs in your hosting on port 8888.

-Excellent for marketing, it allows you to establish a relationshing with a list of subscribers sorted by categories using autorresponders.
+Excellent for marketing, it allows you to establish a relationship with a list of subscribers sorted by categories using autorresponders.
 For free!

 If you want to contribute to this project, contact me to establish a system where we can cooperate because right now I'm doing this myself.